tekumara/flyte-spark-example/README.md

    make launchplan
    ```

-1. Execute
+1. Execute and watch for new ingress to the spark UI

    ```
-   make exec
+   make exec watch-sparkui
    ```

-### Known Issues

-When accessing the SparkUI via the ingress (eg: [http://localhost:30081/flyteexamples-development/cze42wd3kt-n0-0](http://localhost:30081/flyteexamples-development/cze42wd3kt-n0-0)), it will redirect to _/jobs_ which 404s.
-See [#1329](https://github.com/GoogleCloudPlatform/spark-on-k8s-operator/issues/1329)

 ## Development